Bio 99 Page | Dr. Schmeidler's HomePage | E-mail | Bio 99 Discussion | IVC HomePage |

 a. a large branched polymer of glucose

-b. synthesized and degraded in order to regulate the blood glucose level
+b. synthesized and degraded in order to regulate the blood glucose

 c. stored primarily in liver and skeletal muscle